CameronSharp1980/keepr-angular-node/www/README.md

 ## KeepR

-KeepR is a Pinterest clone and this specific implementation of KeepR is for my online portfolio showing my abilities with Angular.
+KeepR is a Pinterest clone and this specific implementation of KeepR is for my online portfolio showing my growing abilities with Angular.

 # Www